-This article is part 2 of a multi part series on the Weihrauch HW100T and HW100S where I will bring you some more of the practical aspects of the PCP rifle.
+Weihrauch HW100 review, part 2, of a multi part series on the HW100T and HW100S where I will bring you some more of the practical aspects of this PCP air rifle.
 I will attempt to cover most issues I have experienced with the HW100, however, if you the reader would like me to cover a specific subject or you may like to share some info for our air rifle fraternity, please contact me.

 There are probably 3 very common questions asked about the Weihrauch PCP air rifles, being, not in any kind of order, the following: